January 27, 2009

 Macaroni

-Persian-style ماکارونی macaroni (spaghetti) with ground beef, onion, garlic and tomato sauce is delicious and quick to make.
-This simple pasta dish is perfect for lunch or dinner any time of the year that your family will love!
-I usually make this dish with thin spaghetti noodles.
-However, you can use any type of pasta noodles.
+Persian-style macaroni (spaghetti) is a delicious dish made with ground beef, onion, garlic, and tomato sauce.
+It's quick to prepare and perfect for lunch or dinner any time of year, a family favorite that everyone will love.
+I usually make this dish with thin spaghetti noodles, but you can use any type of pasta you prefer..

 Iranian Macaroni (Spaghetti) with Meat Sauce